AlbatrossAutomated/blue_collar_gdax/README.md

+***
+_UPDATE: Another market maker named 'Tumbleweed GDAX' will be released in the near future.
+It should be somewhat more affordable to operate than BlueCollar.
+Tumbleweed replaces BlueCollar's 'fund stretching' strategy of `COVERAGE` with simply determined and configurable `NO_TRADE_ZONES`.
+This is hopefully a more easily understandable mechanism for operators.
+Quantity per trade will also be configurable, meaning smaller stacks won't bump up against the exchange's min trade amount as they do with BlueCollar._
+***

 This project is for developers who are also traders.
 If you haven't already developed against an exchange API where funds have been at risk, attempting to operate this trader will likely be an unpleasant experience.
 Depending on your goals and